James Wilfred Cook

-Life
+Early life

 He was born in South Kensington in London on 10 December 1900, the son of Charles William Cook, a coachman, and his wife, Frances Wall.
-Using a London County Council scholarship he attended Sloane School in Chelsea, London.
+A recipient of London County Council's junior scholarship, he attended Sloane School in Chelsea, London.

+Academic career

+In 1917, having been awarded a senior scholarship by London County Council, Cook started a Chemistry with Physics degree at University College London, where he was taught by Frederick G. Donnan, Norman Collie, as well as the Nobel laureate Sir William Bragg.
+As an undergraduate, he was awarded the Tufnell Scholarship as well as multiple prize certificates in Chemistry exams.

-Cook studied Chemistry at University College, London under Frederick G. Donnan and Norman Collie.
-In 1920 he began lecturing at the Sir John Cass Technical Institute where he obtained his Ph.D. in 1923 with a thesis on the Anthracene derivative.
-He lectured at the Institute until 1928.
+In 1920, having earned his BSc, Cook began lecturing at the Sir John Cass Technical Institute (now part of London Metropolitan University).
+At the same time, he registered as a graduate student at the University of London, going on to obtain an MSc (1921), a PhD (1923), and a DSc (1925).
+Cook's PhD thesis was on the Anthracene derivative.
+He lectured at Sir John Cass Technical Institute until 1928.

-In 1929 Ernest Kennaway invited him to the Royal Cancer Hospital where he remained until 1939.
+After leaving his lectureship, Cook briefly worked at the Chemical Research Laboratory in the Department of Scientific and Industrial Research, part of the civil service.
+In 1929, Ernest Kennaway invited him to work at the Royal Cancer Hospital, where he remained until 1939.
 Research done at the hospital suggested that tar (as found in most cigarettes) contained carcinogenic components of a similar structure to anthracene.
-Cook gathered pure samples of many polycyclic aromatic hydrocarbons, such as 1,2,5,6-dibenzoantracene, benzofenantrene 3.4-and 3.4-benzopyrene, and was therefore able to demonstrate for the first time that even a purely chemical compound had carcinogenic properties.
+Cook gathered pure samples of many polycyclic aromatic hydrocarbons, such as 1,2,5,6-dibenzoantracene, benzofenantrene 3.4-and 3.4-benzopyrene, and was therefore able to demonstrate for the first time that even a minute amount of pure chemical compound had carcinogenic properties.
+One of the doctoral students he supervised during his time at the Royal Cancer Hospital was Geoffrey Badger, who would later work with Cook as a postdoctoral researcher at University of Glasgow.

 In 1939 he moved to Glasgow University as Regius Professor of Chemistry and Director of their chemical laboratories.
 He remained interested in carcinogenic compounds, but his focus now looked at compounds of natural origin.
 Central to his research was the clarification of the structure of Alkaloid Colchicine: a compound that has anti-cancer properties, but is also highly toxic.
 Searching for parallel but less toxic compounds, similar to colchicine, he synthesized and studied many artificially created compounds.

-In 1954 he was appointed head of the University College of the South West of Exeter, which in 1955 was renamed the University of Exeter, with Cook then as Vice Chancellor.
+In 1954 Cook was appointed head of the University College of the South West of England, which in 1955 was renamed the University of Exeter, with Cook then as Vice Chancellor.
 He continued to collaborate on research on polycyclic aromatic compounds with carcinogenic properties, isolated from crude oil and tobacco smoke.